agathis-project/salix-arctica/README.md

    programmable over I2C, using **VSEL** signal, which must be asserted *low* at power-up:

-   - this feature can be used to change the uP operating power points (OPP).
+  - this feature can be used to change the uP operating power.

   - default output voltage for **VSEL = "low" is 1.05V** and can be used as such for the initial power-up of the uP.

   - default output voltage for **VSEL = "high" is 1.2V and MUST BE ADJUSTED** before use; if there is no need to switch the output voltage during normal operation, then the second voltage must be set to same value as first (safe operation).

 - **V1P8 and VCORE** regulators are enabled by the **EN-VCORE and EN-V1P8** signals driven by the uC.